Our Upcoming Events

-Hard copies of these reports are also available at Oakland Asian Cultural Center (388 9th Street, 2nd floor), the Lincoln Recreation Center (250 10th Street) and the City of Oakland Planning Department (250 Frank H. Ogawa Plaza, Suite 3315).
+Hard copies of these reports are also available at Oakland Asian Cultural Center (388 9th Street, 2nd floor) and the City of Oakland Planning Department (250 Frank H. Ogawa Plaza, Suite 3315).

 Public Review Draft - Environmental Impact Report (November 2013)

 Public Review Draft - Lake Merritt Station Area Plan (December 2012)